jarviscanada/jarvis_data_eng_AyeshaHamad/linux_sql/README.md

   - Testing if queries are returning correct results

 # Deployment
-How did you deploy your app? (e.g. Github, crontab, docker)????
-Can you guide me
+*How did you deploy your app? (e.g. Github, crontab, docker)????
+Can you guide me further what i should add here*
+1. Download the project from GitHub
+2. Docker: you need to create Psql_docker container (follow quick start commands)
+3. Psql Client Tool: you need to install psql client tool in order to access database and to run psql commands
+4. Scripts: Execute all scripts and sql file in sequence as shown in quick start
+5. Crontab: Setup Crontab every minute (follow quick start commands)
+6. Queries: use queries.sql to generate and view reports

 # Improvements
-Write at least three things you want to improve????
-- handle hardware update
--
+- handle hardware update, in this program we are entering host info once, updating host info if required.
+- handling crontab: creating a function where you can enter time interval after which you want to execute host_usage.
+It updates crontab.
+- improving queries to get better results